Abbey of St Maria del Monte: History

-A series of unlucky events led to a crisis for the abbey in the 1600s, which was aggravated by the earthquake of 1768, which destroyed the dome of the basilica.
+In August 1758, Barnabas Chiaramonti, later Pope Pius VII was professed as a novice at the monastery.
+The earthquake of 1768 destroyed the dome of the basilica.
 The dome was reconstructed by Pietro Carlo Borboni and decorated by Giuseppe Milani between 1773 and 1774.

 The abbey was suppressed in 1796 during the occupation of Italy by the French Revolutionary Army, under Napoleon Bonaparte.
 The monks were expelled and the contents of the abbey were sold off.
 The basilica was transferred to the care of the Conventual Franciscans until they too were suppressed in 1810, at which time it was administered by secular clergy.
 After the restoration of Italian rule, the abbey grounds were returned in 1814 by their current owner, Count Semprini, to Pope Pius VII, who was a native of the city.
 The pope re-established the abbey in 1819 and made it a part of the Congregation of Santa Giustina, part of a reform movement of monastic life which was headquartered in the Abbey of Santa Giustina in Padua.

 One notable member of the community in this period was a young man who was received into the Order in 1827 under the name of Pietro Casaretto.
-He was to go on and establish a major reform of the congregation, which now extends to almost every continent in the world.
+He was later to institute a major reform of the Cassinese Congregation.

 The abbey was again suppressed in 1866.
 The monks were not able to return to resume their lives until 1874.
+During World War II, the grounds were crowded with evacuees.
+The church sustained considerable damage from bombing.